kragen/dercuano/README.md

 Status
 ------

-I’ve been hacking on this piece of shit for 14½ hours.
-I have about 1200 individual notes to stick in here, totaling almost 5 megs compressed.
-So far I have stuck 44 of them in, totaling 350K and 140,000 words.
-So I am about five doublings away from finishing the job;
+I’ve been hacking on this piece of shit for 17½ hours, which means that at this point it’s gone from an “afternoon hack” to a “weekend hack”.
+I have about
+1200 individual notes to stick in here, totaling almost 5 megs compressed.
+So far I have stuck 44 of them in, totaling 621K and 240,000 words.
+So I am about three or four doublings away from finishing the job;
-the last doubling, adding 21 documents, took six hours, though only the last hour was adding documents;
+the last doubling, adding 46 documents, took less than three hours, but the last doubling, adding 21 documents, took six hours, though only the last hour was adding documents;
 the previous one, adding 11 documents, took three hours;